Beowulf (hero): Return to Geatland, kingdom, and death

 The event when Onela was slain was probably a historic event.
 Even though it is only briefly mentioned in Beowulf, it occurs extensively in several Scandinavian sources where it is called the Battle on the Ice of Lake Vänern.
 For example, Snorri Sturluson wrote: Onela rode Raven, as they rode to the ice, but a second one, a grey one, hastened, wounded by spears, eastwards under Eadgils. [...]
 In this fight Onela died and a great many of his people.
 Then king Eadgils took from him his helmet Battle-boar and his horse Raven.
-(Although, in Snorri's text the names are in their corresponding Old Norse forms).

 Beowulf ruled the Geats for 50 years, until his realm was terrorized by a fire-breathing dragon after a thief stole a golden cup from its hoard of treasure.
-After unsuccessfully attacking the dragon with his thegns, Beowulf decided to pursue the monster into its lair at Earnanæs, but only his young Swedish relative Wiglaf dared join him.
-Beowulf's sword broke, but he dealt the dragon its death-blow with his dagger.
+Beowulf pursues the monster into its lair at Hronessnæs, but only his young Swedish relative Wiglaf dared join him.
+Beowulf's sword broke, but after Wiglaf wounds the dragon and the flames are quenched, Beowulf kills the dragon with his dagger.
 He had been mortally wounded by the dragon's poisonous bite.
-Dying, he was carried out by Wiglaf, and with his last breaths named Wiglaf his rightful heir.
+Dying, he was carried out by Wiglaf, and with his last breaths named Wiglaf his heir.
 His body was burned on a funeral pyre, and his ashes buried in a barrow by the sea.

 The last three lines of the poem are, in Seamus Heaney's translation: